jofjoat/zookeeper/README.md

 # zookeeper
-A simple python program that controls as a 'surveillance camera'.
+A simple python program that acts as a 'surveillance camera'.